-1. This is a p-series with p = 1.
-By Theorem 10.2.2, this series diverges.

-This series is a famous series, called the Harmonic Series, so named because of its relationship to harmonics in the study of music and sound.

-- 2. This is a p-series with p = 2.
-By Theorem 10.2.2, it converges.
+- 1. This is a p-series with p=1.
+By Theorem 10.2.13, this series diverges.
+This series is a famous series, called the Harmonic Series, so named because of its relationship to harmonics in the study of music and sound. - 2.
+This is a p-series with p=2.
+By Theorem 10.2.13, it converges.
 Note that the theorem does not give a formula by which we can determine what the series converges to; we just know it converges.
 A famous, unexpected result is that this series converges to $\pi^2/6$. - 3.
 This is a p-series with p = 1/2; the theorem states that it diverges. - 4.
 This is not a p-series; the definition does not allow for alternating signs.
-Therefore we cannot apply Theorem 10.2.2.
-(Another famous result states that this series, the Alternating Harmonic Series, converges to ln 2.) - 5.
-This is a general p-series with p = 3, therefore it converges. - 6.
-This is not a p-series, but a geometric series with r = 1/2.
-It converges.
+Therefore we cannot apply Theorem 10.2.13.
+(Another famous result states that this series, the Alternating Harmonic Series, converges to ln(2).)